chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 };
 ```

 I use a promise to ensure Eleventy waits for this to be done before the main build.
 The `exec` method takes a second argument, which is a callback function, so I’m using that as a signal that processing is done, meaning `before` has finished running.
 It provides an `error` argument, which will be `null` if all went well, letting me resolve or reject the promise accordingly.
-There is quite a bit going on despite being a short block of code, I'll admit!
+There is quite a bit going on despite being a short block of code, I’ll admit!

 The `_before.eleventy.js` file is a bit weird, so let me explain what I need it to do before showing the code: I want to pull in the global data, but also I don’t want it to look over the whole project, only the folder with my script to pre-compile.
 To that end, I adjust the input and output paths, and I make use of `addGlobalData` to load in the tokens file.
 I also add in my `objectKeys` filter, and the star of the show: `jsmin` (along with the `terser` package).
 I need to ignore all other files, controlled by the `ignores` method which lets me define files to add or remove from the ignored list.
 I want my `*.js.njk` files and none of the real `.js` files.
 And then I return all that good stuff.
 Here’s how that looks: